Olfactory nerve: Odor Transduction

+Regeneration of Olfactory Nerves

+ORNs directly interact with odorants inhaled into the olfactory epithelium which can also subject the ORNs to damage through continuous exposure to harmful substances such as airborne pollutants, microorganisms, and allergens.
+Therefore, ORNs maintain a normal cycle of degeneration and regeneration.
+The olfactory epithelium consists of three main cell types: supporting cells, mature ORNs, and basal cells.
+Regeneration of ORNs requires the division of basal cells, neural stem cells, to produce new receptor neurons.
+This regeneration process makes ORNs unique when compared to other neurons.

+ORN Specificity

+In the nasal passages, inhaled odorant molecules interact with receptor proteins on localized neuronal cilia of ORNs.
+These dendritic extensions, cilia, express one type of protein receptor, although individual odorants can interact with multiple different receptor proteins.
+As new ORNs mature, they have decreased expression levels of multiple olfactory receptor genes, contrasting with mature ORNs firm rule of one neuron—one expressed olfactory receptor gene.
+Moreover, different odors activate specific ORNs in a molecular and spatial manner due to receptor specificity.
+Some ORNs contain receptor proteins with high affinity for some odorants, with distinct odor selectivity to a specific chemical structure, while other receptor proteins are less selective.

 Clinical significance

 Examination

-Damage to this nerve leads to impairment or total loss anosmia of the sense of smell To simply test the function of the olfactory nerve, each nostril is tested with a pungent odor.
+Damage to this nerve leads to impairment or total loss of the sense of smell (anosmia).
+To simply test the function of the olfactory nerve, each nostril is tested with a pungent odor.
 If the odor is smelled, the olfactory nerve is likely functioning.
 On the other hand, the nerve is only one of several reasons that could explain if the odor is not smelled.
 There are olfactory testing packets in which strong odors are embedded into cards and the responses of the patient to each odor can be determined.

 Lesions

 Lesions to the olfactory nerve can occur because of "blunt trauma", such as coup-contrecoup damage, meningitis, and tumors of the frontal lobe of the brain.
 These injuries often lead to a reduced ability to taste and smell.
 Lesions of the olfactory nerve do not lead to a reduced ability to sense pain from the nasal epithelium.
 This is because pain from the nasal epithelium is not carried to the central nervous system by the olfactory nerve - it is carried to the central nervous system by the trigeminal nerve.